JasonCian/Millenaire-rewrite/README.md

 Originally created as one of Minecraft's most ambitious civilization mods, Millenaire adds living, breathing villages with unique cultures that grow and evolve over time.
 This rewrite preserves the core spirit while embracing modern modding standards.

-btw,I did not find the open source code library for 1.12.
-The reference code of the project is forked from https://github.com/MoonCutter2B/Millenaire seems to be version 1.8.
+~~btw,I did not find the open source code library for 1.12.
+The reference code of the project is forked from https://github.com/MoonCutter2B/Millenaire seems to be version 1.8.~~

+thanks https://github.com/Leviaria/Millenaire-Reborn, I found 1.12 version open source now I'll rewrite based 1.12

 ### ✨ Key Features